Tumor growth with a necrotic core as an obstacle problem in pressure: Semi-analytical studies on the necrotic core

 \subsection{Onset and structure of the necrotic core}

 In this section, we work out profiles of $p$ and $c$ with a given $\Omega(t)=(-R(t),R(t))$, covering all the three cases indicated in Theorem \ref{thm:3.1}

 \begin{itemize} \item Case 1 $R(t)>R_1$.
 The nutrient is insufficient and the necrotic core forms. \item Case 2 $R_1\geq R(t)>R_0$.
 The nutrient starts to be insufficient while the necrotic core has not formed. \item Case 3 $R_0\geq R(t)>0$.
 The nutrient is sufficient. \end{itemize} We will go from Case 1 to Case 3, starting with the most complicated Case 1.
+See Figure \ref{fig:pressure} for an illustration.

 \paragraph{Definition of $R_0,\,R_1$} Before that, we define the two critical radii, whose meanings will be clear in later calculations. $R_0$ is the unique real number such that

 $R_1$ is defined to be the unique root of where $\alpha$ is a constant given by